openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 How can I make the video full screen?
 ========================================

-Tilt your phone until the video changes to landscape, or tap the full screen icon in the bottom right corner of the video screen.
+Rotate your phone until the video changes to landscape, or tap the full screen icon in the bottom right corner of the video screen.

 .. image:: /Images/Mob_FullScreenIcon.png